IBM/watson-translator-101/translation-document.md

 1. Review the translated document `sample-es.pdf`.
 It is downloaded to the current working folder.

 1. Delete documents.
 To delete the original submission of `sample.pdf` and its Spanish translation, execute the command below.
-Replace the `e3b10684-83b0-457b-8c74-0774b41ff9e5` with your document ID.

     ```
     curl -X DELETE --user "apikey:$apikey" "$url/v3/documents/$DOC_ID?version=2018-05-01"